david1820/react-native-boilerplate/README.md

 ## Change App name
 Default name is 'boilerplate' and if you open your project on Xcode or Android Studio this is how you see its name, to change it follow the next steps:
-- First make a copy of the boilerplate directory.
+- First make a copy of the react-native-boilerplate directory.
 And go to your newly cloned directory.
 - Change the app name at index.ios.js and index.android.js files which is given as a parameter to AppRegistry.
 ```sh
 #change this line